bryceshirley/iris-gpubench/README.md

 - `--live_plot`: Enable live plotting of GPU metrics.
 - `--export_to_victoria`: Enable exporting of collected data to VictoriaMetrics.
 - `--benchmark_image <image>`: Docker container image to run as a benchmark (required).
-- `--monitor_logs`: Enable monitoring of container logs in addition to GPU metrics.
+- `--monitor_benchmark_logs`: Enable monitoring of container logs in addition to GPU metrics.

 ## Example Commands